 Amongst a wealth of journalism awards Robert has to his name, he has won the Royal Television Society's Journalist of the Year, Specialist Journalist of the Year, and Scoop of the Year (twice), the Wincott Prize for financial journalism, and the Broadcasting Press Guild's award for Best Performer in a non-acting role.

-Robert has written and presented a number of documentaries and factual series, notably four films about China's boom and probable bust, two films on the EU referendum, three films on the financial crisis, and the popular series Robert Peston Goes Shopping.
+Robert has written and presented a number of documentaries and factual series, notably four films about China's boom and possible bust, two on the EU referendum, three films on the financial crisis, and the popular series Robert Peston Goes Shopping.
 Away from journalism Robert is also the founder of the education charity Speakers for Schools, and the Chair of Hospice UK.

 © Copyright 2018 JLA.
 All rights reserved.